 \subsection{Radial cross-sections of the galactic disc}

-In this section we investigate how the radial and tangential velocity variations relate to the gas surface densities, by looking at a radial\footnote{For this exercise, we opted for a radial slice across the galaxy, such that we can see the changes of velocities {\it across} spiral arms, i.e. perpendicular to the arms' axes (which are mostly tangential in direction).
-In the following Section, however, we will also look at the changes {\it along} a given spiral arm.} cross-section of the galactic plane of our model.
-We define this cross-section by including all gaseous and stellar particles within the mid-plane of the galaxy (i.e. within $|z| < 0.25 $\,kpc) and located within 50\,pc of the line connecting the galactic centre and the Sun.
-Our analysis focuses on particles positioned to the left of the galactic centre (see white arrow on Fig.~\ref{fig: as drimmel} of Appendix~\ref{appendix: heliocentric kinematics}).
+In this section we investigate how the radial and tangential velocity variations relate to the gas surface densities, by looking at a radial\footnote{For this exercise, we opted for a radial slice across the galaxy, such that we can see the changes of velocities across spiral arms, i.e. perpendicular to the arms' axes (which are mostly tangential in direction).
+In the following section, however, we also look at the changes along a given spiral arm.} cross-section of the galactic plane of our model.
+We define this cross-section by including all gaseous and stellar particles within the mid-plane of the galaxy (i.e. within $|z| < 0.25 $\,kpc) and located within 50\,pc of the line connecting the Galactic centre and the Sun.
+Our analysis focuses on particles positioned to the left of the Galactic centre (see white arrow on Fig.~\ref{fig: as drimmel} of Appendix~\ref{appendix: heliocentric kinematics}).

-Figure~\ref{fig:LOS_0deg} shows the profile of the stellar and gaseous surface densities, followed by the tangential and radial velocity residuals along that cross-section.
+Figure~\ref{fig:LOS_0deg} shows the profile of the gaseous surface density, followed by the tangential and radial velocity residuals along that cross-section.
 For all plots, we include the Sun's position as a vertical dashed orange line, as well as the bar region as a shaded grey area.
-As our focus is on the dynamics in and around the over-densities of spiral arms, we will exclude this central (bar-dominated) region from our analysis.
+As our focus is on the dynamics in and around the over-densities of spiral arms, we excluded this central (bar-dominated) region from our analysis.

-From the top panel of Figure~\ref{fig:LOS_0deg}, we can see that the global stellar surface density (in yellow) shows a smooth decline with increasing galactocentric radius, while the cross-section (in black) shows more fluctuations.
-The comparison between the two aids the identification of the possible location of stellar over-densities (i.e. stellar spiral arms), although this shows that these are not very high-contrast features.